shafiqimtiaz/clean-bookmarks/README.md

 ## Features

-- **AI categorization in two passes** — the first pass proposes a taxonomy of 8–15 top-level categories (≤2 levels deep); the second pass assigns every bookmark to the fixed taxonomy.
+- **AI categorization in two passes** — the first pass proposes a taxonomy of 8–12 top-level categories (sub-categories only when 10+ bookmarks share a clear sub-theme); the second pass assigns every bookmark to the fixed taxonomy.
 Categories stay consistent across thousands of bookmarks.
 - **You stay in control** — review the proposed categories in the UI.
 Rename, remove, or add categories before anything is moved.
-- **Non-destructive** — your existing named folders are never touched.
-Only the "junk drawer" is organized, and the result is a new dated `📁 Organized — YYYY-MM-DD` folder.
+- **Non-destructive** — the Bookmarks Bar and Other Bookmarks roots are never moved.
+Named folders inside them are flattened into the new category structure (and emptied); folders you mark as "exclude" are left exactly as they were.
 - **One-click undo** — the current bookmark layout is snapshotted before any change.
 A single click restores it.
 - **Bring your own key** — your API key is stored in `chrome.storage.local` and is never synced.
 The extension ships with no install-time host permissions; access to your endpoint is granted per-origin on first use.
 - **Cost transparency** — see the estimated number of API calls, tokens, and cost *before* you spend a cent.